nkhine/iTools-Documentation/itools/web.rst

 The namespace
 ^^^^^^^^^^^^^

-Another important thing the example shows is the method :meth:`_get_object`.
+Another important thing the example shows is the method :meth:`_get_resource`.
 Our hierarchy of years and months is dynamically created, so we build objects to support traversal and drop them after the response is returned.